kensanata/phoebe/README.md

 This section describes some hooks you can use to customize your wiki using the `config` file.

-- `@extensions` is a list of additional URLs you want the wiki to handle;
-      return 1 if you handle a URL
+- `@extensions` is a list of code references allowing you to handle additional URLs; return 1 if you handle a URL; each code reference gets called with the first line of the request (a Gemini URL, a Gopher selector, a finger user, a HTTP request line), and a hash reference for the headers (in the case of HTTP requests)
 - `@main_menu` adds more lines to the main menu, possibly links that aren't simply links to existing pages